sysrepo-archive/dnsmasq-sysrepo/README.md

 # dnsmasq-sysrepo
-Fork of dnsmasq that uses sysrepo to store it's configuration
+Fork of dnsmasq that uses sysrepo to store its configuration